 - Any Areas of Knowledge codes, if applicable, will also be determined at this time.
 See: Academics: Types of Credit for information about how transfer courses on study away might satisfy curricular requirements and/or factor into your progress towards graduation, including the FL code.

 - GEO will add newly approved courses to the Approved Course Database.

-- Cathy Penny will follow up with you by email if further clarification is needed and/or when the process is complete.
+- GEO staff will follow up with you by email if further clarification is needed and/or when the process is complete.

 STEP 5: Earn Transcripted Grades of C– or Better

 Even though your transfer course grades will not factor into your Duke GPA, the Registrar will only award credit if you have met the following requirements: